 Having already played guitar for twenty years or so in various Christian contexts, I hooked up with a fellow home dad, Simon Windisch, around 2004, just to 'mess around'.
 Things spiralled quickly and within a year we had twenty songs in a repertoire and Simon had recruited two of his friends, Chris Bloomfield and Roger Bruton, to join the band, dubbed 'Shed Music' by me because we a) couldn't think of a better name and b) rehearsed in Simon's rather capacious garden shed!

-We played live, over the next five years, around a dozen times in various contexts (pubs, parties, dedicated gigs), with Carol Wiggins joining us in the last year, with Neil McConnell often joining us for rehearsals and one of the gigs, and with John Howarth joining in for a few months at the end and for our last gig at Bracknell's Cellar Bar.
+We played live, over the next five years, around a dozen times in various contexts (pubs - the 3Bs set up, above, parties, dedicated gigs), with Carol Wiggins joining us in the last year, with Neil McConnell often joining us for rehearsals and one of the gigs, and with John Howarth joining in for a few months at the end and for our last gig at Bracknell's Cellar Bar.

-Due to other commitments - and also due to me having gone about as far as my technical abilities could take me, musically - I decided to step down in 2009, though the others carried on for another year and a couple more gigs under the 'Shed Music' banner, before also calling it a day to pursue other projects.
+Due to other commitments - and also due to me having gone about as far as my technical abilities could take me, musically - I decided to step down in 2009, though the others carried on for another year or so, before also calling it a day to pursue other projects.

 SL - me!
 Electric and acoustic guitars,